Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 3. Open “Restore partiton”.

 4. Search and select our *.hfs file.
-Please note that it should not be larger than PART 2 sections.
+Please note that it must be no larger than PART 2 partition.

 5. We are waiting for it to be unpacked.

-Now we need some files for your system.
-I collected everything I needed in this archive.
+Now we will need some files for your system.
+I have collected everything I need in this archive.
 Later I will explain what and why.

-You will also need this kext, we also download it: tyk.
-We unpack the folder from the archive to the root of the Clover section, and the kext to the folder that we unpacked.
-Everything is ready.
-The flash drive is done.
+You will also need this kext, download it too: click.
+We unpack the folder from the archive into the root of the section with Clover, and the kext into the folder that we unpacked.
+That's it, it's ready.
+The flash drive is made.
 Let's move on.

 We check that the flash drive is inserted into the 2.0 port.
-Reboot, go to BIOS.
+Reboot, go into BIOS.
 Let me remind you that our BIOS is UEFI.
 Disable virtualization (Intel Virtualization).
-In the boot priority (BOOT) we indicate our flash drive.
-Make sure it will boot in UEFI mode.
-Save and apply settings, reboot.
-We get into the Clover menu.
+Set boot priority (BOOT) to our flash drive.
+Make sure that it will boot in UEFI mode.
+Save and apply the settings, reboot.
+We get to the Clover menu.

-Press the down arrow until you reach the Options menu.
+Press the down arrow until we get to the Options menu.
 Press Enter.
 All we need here is this line:

 We write the following into it: